Akram-Toumi/Akram-Toumi/README.md

 🔭 I’m currently working on **an autonomous parking vehicle for the UTAC 2024 Challenge**

-🌱 I’m currently learning **Natural Language Processing (NLP), Reinforcement Learning, and Autonomous Systems**
+🌱 I’m currently learning **Deep Learning, DevOps, and Metaheuristic**

-💬 Ask me about **Python, Machine Learning, Deep Learning, or anything [here](https://github.com/yourusername/yourusername/issues)**
+💬 Ask me about **DevOps, Machine Learning, Deep Learning, or anything [here](https://github.com/yourusername/yourusername/issues)**

-⚡ Fun fact: **Did you know?
-Paris is often called the "City of Light" because it was one of the first cities to have street lighting!**
+⚡ Fun fact: **Over 90% of the data in the world has been created in the last two years! 💾**

 </div>